Westhove Castle: History

 In 1559 Middelburg became a bishop's city, after which the bishop ruled Westhove.
 The Siege of Middelburg followed in 1572.
 Westhove was occupied by soldiers, who finally had to surrender to Bartholt Entens van Mentheda.
 This Groningen nobleman was the captain of the watergeuzen who had conquered Dordrecht, after which they moved to Zeeland.
-He also set fire to the castle on August 27, 1572.
+He also set fire to the castle on 27 August 1572.
 Walcheren came under the rule of William of Orange.
 The church belongings were then sold, the new owner of Westhove became Colonel Heijnrik Balfour, who died two years later.
 His widow Christina Kant sold it to Pierre de Loiseleur, called de Villiers, counsel to Prince William I. He died in 1590 and was buried in the St Pieterskerk in Middelburg.

 Jacob Boreel (grandfather of Jacob Boreel) was the next owner, followed by his son Willem Boreel (1591-1668), ambassador to France.
 After that, Westhove came into the hands of Johan van Reigersberg, his widow and then their son Jacob.
-The weather vane with a heron dates from that period.
-Jacob bequeathed Westhove to his cousin Jacoba van den Brandde.
+(1725) The weather vane with a heron dates from that period.
+Rather than leaving the estate to his son Adam Boreel, Jacob bequeathed Westhove to his cousin Jacoba van den Brandde.
 She was married to Johan Adriaan van de Perre but died childless.
 They had the orangery built, which now houses the Terra Maris museum.

-On March 10, 1799, Jacoba's cousin Wilhelmina Carolina van den Brande inherited the country estate.
+On 10 March 1799 Jacoba's cousin Wilhelmina Carolina van den Brande inherited the country estate.
 She married Adriaan Kaspar Cornelis Slicher.
 They had the large water feature constructed on the north side of the house.
 Their son Johan Jacob Slicher inherited Westhove.
 Since he was a member of the Lower House of the States General, he did not visit Zeeland much and sold Westhove.